Attention NAE Members

 Mr. Holliday was elected to the NAE in 2004 for his leadership in DuPont’s transformation to sustainable growth through biotechnology, high-performance materials, improved safety, and consumer protection.
 He was elected chair of the National Academy of Engineering in 2012.
 He chaired the NRC Committee on Research Universities and served on the NRC Committee on America’s Climate Choices.

-Mr. Holliday has chaired the board of directors of Bank of America since 2010, and has served as a director since September 2009.
-He is also a director of Royal Dutch Shell PLC, and a presiding director of Deere & Company.
-He is chairman emeritus of Catalyst, a nonprofit organization dedicated to expanding opportunities for women and business; and chairman emeritus of the US Council on Competitiveness.
-He is a founding member of the International Business Council.
-He also previously served as chairman of the following organizations: the Business Roundtable’s Task Force for Environment, Technology and Economy; the World Business Council for Sustainable Development; the Business Council; and the Society of Chemical Industry–American Section.
-He served on the National Infrastructure Advisory Council, and is a senior member of the Institute of Industrial Engineers.
+Mr. Holliday is former chair of the Bank of America Corporation, a presiding director of Deere & Company, and a founding member of the International Business Council.
+He also previously chaired the following organizations: the Business Roundtable’s Task Force for Environment, Technology and Economy; the World Business Council for Sustainable Development; the Business Council; and the Society of Chemical Industry–American Section.
+He served on the National Infrastructure Advisory Council.

 He is a licensed professional engineer (PE) and graduated with a BS degree in industrial engineering from the University of Tennessee, Knoxville in 1970.
-He has also received several honorary doctorates.
+He has also received three honorary doctorates.